Graph Optimization Perspective for Low-Depth Trotter-Suzuki Decomposition: Overview of the Ultra-Greedy Heuristic for Finding a high-efficiency Trotter Cycle

 \subsection{Completing a Trotter Cycle via Retracing}

 The ultra-greedy search only considers synthesizing a single Trotter step which must complete the Trotter cycle by returning to the origin frame.
 However, when applying several Trotter steps, this is not necessary.
 Once our greedy search method finds a complete {\it Trotter path} i.e. a path through PFG such that every term appears in at least one frame but does not return to the origin, we are now free to start the next Trotter step in the ending frame.
 One could restart the search, but it seems reasonable that an efficient path for the next Trotter step is to simply apply the same circuit of the previous step in reverse order, a method we refer to as {\it retracing} as we are simply retracing our steps in the PFG.\footnote{Note that retracing does not undo the work done by the former step because we are not reversing the signs of the rotation angles.} The advantage of retrace is two-fold: First, we avoid the costly origin return path, which can often be a serious downside to greedy search.
 Second, we automatically obtain the second-order Trotter-Suzuki decomposition, increasing the accuracy of the circuit in approximating the desired unitary.
+If retracing is undesired, one can also synthesize a return path using Clifford synthesis, \cite{Maslov2018, Aaronson2004} where Ref.~\cite{PaykinSchmitz2023PCOAST} uses methods very similar to ones used here for this purpose.